chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ![v1 cast](./media/v1-06.webp)
 **Curing**

 The result looks great, except...
 I cast the opposite of what I wanted.
-I knew Neal warned us in the lecture about making such a mistake.
+I knew Neil warned us in the lecture about making such a mistake.
 How on earth did I still manage to do it?
 In retrospect, I subconsciously believed that I could cast directly from the 3D printed mold.
 If I were able to cast hard material from the 3D printed mold, the outcome would be correct.

 ![v1 cast](./media/v1-07.webp)
 **Good but wrong result**